 Graphing the F-test for Our One-Way ANOVA Example

 For one-way ANOVA, the degrees of freedom in the numerator and the denominator define the F-distribution for a design.
 There is a different F-distribution for each study design.
 I’ll create a probability distribution plot based on the DF indicated in the statistical output example.
 Our study has 3 DF in the numerator and 36 in the denominator.

 Related post: Degrees of Freedom in Statistics

 The distribution curve displays the likelihood of F-values for a population where the four group means are equal at the population level.
-I shaded the region that corresponds to F-values that are greater than or equal to our study’s F-value (3.3).
+I shaded the region that corresponds to F-values greater than or equal to our study’s F-value (3.3).
 When the null hypothesis is true, F-values fall in this area approximately 3.1% of the time.
 Using a significance level of 0.05, our sample data are unusual enough to warrant rejecting the null hypothesis.
-The sample evidence suggests that not all of the group means are equal.
+The sample evidence suggests that not all group means are equal.

 Learn how to interpret P values correctly and avoid a common mistake.

 Related post: How to Find the P value: Process and Calculations

 Why We Analyze Variances to Test Means